Jack Deveraux: 2000-2006

+Jack followed her to Salem, determined to win back his family.
+Jennifer was initially hostile to him, but he eventually won her over.
+On Valentine’s Day 2003, Jennifer proposed to Jack and they remarried on a special episode of their talk show “In the House.”

-Just when it appeared they were about to settle down, Jack was apparently violently struck down with a brick and killed by a serial killer known as the Salem Stalker.
-Jennifer mourned him terribly, although she drew some comfort from the fact that she was pregnant with his son.
-She also drew comfort from a handsome man named Patrick who was eager to make the beautiful widow smile.
-However, Jack and all of the other Stalker's victims were actually alive and well on a remote island called Melaswen.
-The Stalker was actually Tony (later discovered to be Andre) DiMera, and he had faked Jack's death.
+Just when they were about to settle down, Jack was apparently murdered by a serial killer known as the Salem Stalker.
+Jennifer mourned him for months, although she drew some comfort from the fact that she was pregnant with his son.
+However, Jack and all of the other “murder victims” were actually alive and well on a remote island called Melaswen.
+The Stalker was Tony (actually Andre) DiMera, and he'd faked Jack's death.

-Jennifer eventually was alerted to the fact that Jack was alive and took a plane to find him.
-Jack had been desperately trying to find his way off the island for months, thrashing futilely through the tropical jungle.
-He was on the verge of complete collapse when Jennifer's plane crashed on the island.
-He rescued her and they were finally reunited, just in time for the birth of Jack Jr. Unfortunately, they were not destined to be together long.
-As they attempted to escape the island with the other Salemites trapped there, a tsunami wave claimed Jack along with about half a dozen other unlucky people.
+Jennifer realized Jack was alive, flew to the island, and crash landed in the jungle.
+She arrived just in time for the birth of Jack Jr. aka JJ Deveraux.
+Unfortunately, as they attempted to escape the island, a tsunami wave claimed Jack.

 Jennifer mourned Jack all over again.
-However, yet again, he was not actually dead.
-This time, he was being held prisoner in DiMera's European castle.
-He spent months imprisoned there, enraging DiMera by making continual escape attempts.
-He endured DiMera mocking him, psychologically torturing him, beating him, chaining him up, injecting him with mysterious substances, and threatening him with worse.
-Still, Jack kept trying.
-After numerous failed attempts, one of which saw him make it all the way back to Salem before his recapture, Jack eventually escaped.
-He brought home with him fellow prisoners Cassie Brady, Marlena Evans and Roman Brady.
+However, he was not actually dead this time either.
+He was being held prisoner in DiMera's European castle.
+He spent months there.
+After numerous failed attempts, Jack eventually escaped with fellow prisoners Cassie Brady, Marlena Evans and Roman Brady.